innogames/slack-bot/readme.md

 ### Option 2: via Docker
 1. [install Docker incl. docker-compose](https://docs.docker.com/get-docker/)
 2. clone this repo or at least fetch the docker-compose.yaml
-3. create a config.yaml (at least a Slack token is required) or take a look in config-example.yaml
-4. add your Slack user id or user name in the "allowed_users:" section of the config.yaml
+3. add your Slack user id or user name in the "allowed_users:" section of the config.yaml
-5. `docker-compose up`
+4. `docker-compose up`

-### Option 3: Advanced:when planning working on the bot core
+### Option 3: Advanced: when planning working on the bot core
 1. [install go](https://go.dev/doc/install)
 2. clone/fork this repo
-3. create a config.yaml (at least a Slack token is required) or take a look in config-example.yaml
-4. run `go run cmd/bot/main.go` or `make run` to run the go application
+3. run `go run cmd/bot/main.go` or `make run` to run the go application

 # Usage